DMCApps/NavigationFragment/ReadMe.md

 - Ability to invalidate menu from NavigationFragment.

 ###Future Implementation Notes
+- Ability to pass bundle when using present/dismiss.
 - Add in Acceptance Testing using Robotium.
 - Master-Detail additional animations for showing and hiding the master when in portrait
 - Master-Detail replace root fragment with an animation and custom animations
 - Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
-- Expose code for getRootFragment(), getMasterFragment() and getDetailFragment() using the fragment stack.
 - Builder Pattern for NavigationManager
     - NavigationManager.Builder(NavType)
     - setDefaultAnimations()